 As the storm progresses, watch or listen to the news and heed all state and local government warnings.
 If asked to stay off the roads, please stay at home and leave the roads clear for clean-up crews and emergency vehicles.
 If asked to evacuate, pack up and go.
 Make sure to bring valid identification (driver's license, social security card, passport or birth certificate), and cash/checks as ATMs will be inoperable without power; take family pets to ensure their safety.

 Once the storm is over, the kids have shoveled the driveway and are bored with building snowmen, dust the cobwebs off the family toboggan and cross-country skis, then head for the nearest local golf course!
-Despite the ads, Hyannis Golf Course will not be open to golfers.
+Despite promises made by the real estate agent, the golf courses will not be "open year round" to golfers.
 If the roads are safe for driving, take a day trip to one of the many New England mountains and ski the fresh snow.

 Hope for the best, but plan for the worst.
 Be aware, be informed, be prepared, be alert, be safe!
 Let it SNOW!